top of page

 Also, we hope that you will be willing to reconvene on campus to discuss your experience.

-The Perspectives trip travels throughout Israel and the Palestinian Authority, including Ramallah and Bethlehem.
-However, due to security uncertainty we may have to significantly adjust our itinerary.
-Also, while we do not know what Covid procedures will be in place in Israel during our trip, you can see the current requirements at this website: https://www.gov.il/en/departments/guides/flying-to-israel-guidlines.
+The Perspectives trip travels throughout Israel and possibly the Palestinian Authority, including Ramallah and Bethlehem.
+However, due to security uncertainty we may have to significantly adjust our itinerary and other aspects of the trip.

 If you have any questions about Rice Hillel Perspectives or the application process please contact Rabbi Kenny Weiss, kweiss@houstonhillel.org.